I have to apologize to Green Mountain National Forest. Why? Because all the chances (until recently) that I had to explore it, I didn’t because:

-The water in this area isn’t as beautiful as the places we visited prior, but the scenery there is very beautiful none the less and it is worth exploring too (just on a weekday hike).
+The water in this area isn’t as beautiful as the places we visited prior, but the scenery there is very beautiful none the less and it is worth exploring too (just on a weekday hike in my personal opinion).

 More explorations in Green Mountains National Forest to come!

 So besides showing you more pictures of the places I couldn’t really get a good shot at, because I was so floored by this area, I will be coming back to it and exploring even more spots to add to this list, so if you have any suggestions as someone who knows about what to see at Green Mountain National Forest, let me know!

 Gear I recommend wearing to hikes in Green Mountain National Forest:

 |Description: Any type of hiking shoes will suffice in the Green Mountain National Forest, but for me, the Salomon Speedcross sneakers are the best for any hikes here (many colors available).||Check Price|

 |Description: Since a chunk of the locations in Green Mountain National Forest involve swimming, hiking shoes are highly recommended.
 The Zhuanglin Water shoes are excellent in my experience for this.||Check Price|